HomeResource CenterFleas On Dogs

 Oriental rat fleas

 Less common than cat and dog fleas, if no other animals are available to oriental rat fleas they may find a home in your pet.
-These fleas are carriers of the bubonic plague and murine typhus.
+These types are carriers of the bubonic plague and murine typhus.

 Tropical hen (sticktight) flea